-With higher inflation, keeping an emergency fund isn’t as wise since your cash will lose its value over time.
+With high inflation, keeping an emergency fund isn’t wise since your cash will lose its value over time.
 Over the past year or so, I’ve been looking for smart alternatives to emergency funds that also provide the liquidity and flexibility of holding cash.

 Home Equity Line of Credit